circleci/circleci-docs/.github/ISSUE_TEMPLATE.md

 ## Undocumented
 - What are you looking for?
-- Where have you already looked already?
+- Where have you already looked?

 ## Incorrect
 - What is wrong?